Colonic Bleeding Treatment in Phoenix, AZ

 - Colon cancer

-General surgeons Shawn Stevenson, DO and Gregory Robertson, MD are both board-certified by the American Board of Surgery and have extensive experience performing safe and effective colonic surgery.
+General surgeons Shawn Stevenson, DO, Van Leavitt, DO, and Gregory Robertson, MD are board-certified by the American Board of Surgery and have extensive experience performing safe and effective colonic surgery.
 If you’re in need of surgery for colonic bleeding in the Phoenix area, don’t hesitate to schedule an appointment with us.

 What Are the Symptoms of Colonic Bleeding?